Turbine1991/mainsail-theme-elegance/README.md

 # mainsail-theme-elegance

+This isn't supposed to be a set colour theme, but one where you can easily set your own colour scheme.

 ## Install
 - Create or clear the ".theme" folder inside your Klipper config folder.
 Example: `~/printer_data/config/.theme/`
 - Copy all files from here inside the ".theme" folder.